Italian Jure Sanguinis

 The fact you have Italian grandparents, or Italian great-grandparents, is not enough.

 It doesn’t automatically entitle you to claim Dual Italian Citizenship through Descents.

-You must be sure that the Italian bloodline remained unbroken from the Ancestor to You.
+You must be sure the Italian bloodline remained unbroken from the Ancestor to You.

-As long as You check you’re eligible, you can choose the best path for Your case.
+As long as You check your eligibility, you can choose the best path for Your case.